-Tesseract paired at-risk children with elderly people for an intergenerational story-sharing project.
-In face-to-face interviews, elderly participants shared stories related to key moments in their lives.
-Our team of artists then chose two stories from each interview to use in a series of creative workshops with the children, helping them to reflect on the stories, how they relate to their own lives, and to devise new fictional stories, inspired by the two true stories from the elderly participants.
-By designing fluid relationships between truth and fiction as well as that of personal story and memory, the set of stories reflect a sense of shared ownership among participants.
+We then chose two stories from each interview to use in a series of creative workshops with the children, helping them to reflect on the stories, how they related to their own lives, and to devise a new fictional story, inspired by the two true stories from the elderly participants.

-Each Tesseract project culminated in a celebratory event where each participant received a magazine featuring the original stories alongside the new stories the children created.
-The children compiled the magazine (and baked cakes for the event) where all the participants, old and young, come together to celebrate.
+The project culminated in a celebratory event where each participant was presented with a magazine the children helped compile featuring the original stories alongside the new stories the children created.
+The project was repeated in North Yorkshire, UK.